-7 Caveats and Further Discussion
+VII.
+Caveats and Further Discussion

-Our analysis suggests that the role of key elements found in HANK models can be largely understood looking at simpler alternative frameworks that focus on the distinction between two types of households -unconstrained and hand-to-mouth- but which abstract from the presence of idiosyncratic risk.
+Our analysis suggests that the role of heterogeneity in shaping economic fluctuations, as stressed in the HANK literature, can be largely understood through simpler frameworks that focus on the distinction between two types of households-unconstrained and hand to mouth-but which abstract from the presence of idiosyncratic risk.